How to Make Cinnamon Roll Pizza (Sweet Dessert Pizza Recipe)

-Warm, gooey, and baked on a Baking Steel for a crisp, golden base this is your favorite cinnamon roll, reimagined as a dessert pizza.
+Warm, gooey, and baked on a Baking Steel for a crisp, caramelized base, this is your favorite cinnamon roll, reimagined with heat engineering.

 This week, I took that memory and gave it a playful twist: a Cinnamon Roll Dessert Pizza.
-Same nostalgic flavors, baked fast on a hot steel so the bottom stays crisp while the topping melts into every bite.
+Same nostalgic flavors, baked fast on a hot Baking Steel so the bottom stays crisp while the topping melts into every bite.

 Why You'll Love It